 This Research Guide is intended as a starting point for research on Comparative Law.
 It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library’s classification index code 347.
-Comparative Law in General and subject heading (keyword) Comparative Law are instrumental for searching through the Catalogue.
+The Library's systematic classification → Comparative law and subject heading (keyword) Comparative Law are instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 - David, R. (et al.) , International Encyclopedia of Comparative Law, The Hague, Nijhoff, 1972.